Courela23/aws-user-groups/README.md

 - To ensure all systems are up to date, open the Terminal on the Ubuntu and type this command.

-  - sudo apt-get update && sudo apt-get upgrade -y
+  - sudo apt-get update
-  - sudo apt-get install curl apt-transport-https lsb-release gnupg2 -y
+  - sudo apt-get upgrade -y

 - Download and run the installation assiatance using this command